nolte/k8s-home-lab/src/bundles/smart-home/README.md

 # Smart Home Service Bundle

 <!--description-start-->
-This Collection will be used for a Cloud-Less SmartHome Deplpoyment.
+This Collection will be used for a Cloud-Less SmartHome Deployment.
 <!--description-end-->

 ## Services